evidentlyai/evidently/docs/book/presets/class-performance.md

 ![](<../.gitbook/assets/prob\_class\_perf\_classification\_quality\_by\_feature\_example\_all (1).png>)

-For each class, you can seee the predicted probabilities alongside the values of the feature.
+For each class, you can see the predicted probabilities alongside the values of the feature.

 ![](<../.gitbook/assets/prob\_class\_perf\_classification\_quality\_by\_feature\_example\_class (1).png>)